Candidates

-When you’re striving to achieve your career ambitions, the first thing you need is a strong CV.
-Whether you are looking for a job in science, engineering or technology, good CV content is key.
+When you’re striving to achieve your career ambitions, the most essential tool in your arsenal is a strong curriculum vitae – also known as a CV or résumé.
+No matter what field you’re looking for a job in, be it science, engineering, technology, or any other, having good quality CV content is key.

 "Employers / recruiters often review hundreds of CVs per day, and your suitability could be determined in the first 30 seconds."